We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Note: Not all WinkBed mattresses are flippable.
 The company advertises this feature of the Firmer bed in the FAQ, not on the product page, so we reached out to customer service for confirmation before including this mattress.

-Best overall flippable mattress
+Best memory foam flippable mattress

-- Mattress type: Foam
+- Mattress type: foam

 - Height: 10 in.